Small amplitude solitary waves in the Dirac-Maxwell system: Introduction and results

 \section{Introduction and results}

-The Dirac equation, which appeared in \cite{dirac-1928} just two years after the Schr\"odinger equation, is the correct Lorentz invariant equation to describe particles with nonzero spin when relativistic effects cannot be ignored.
+The Dirac equation, which appeared in \cite{dirac-1928} just two years after the Schr\"odinger equation, is the correct Lorentz-invariant equation to describe particles with nonzero spin when relativistic effects cannot be ignored.
 The Dirac equation predicts accurately the energy levels of an electron in the Hydrogen atom, yielding relativistic corrections to the spectrum of the Schr\"odinger equation.
-Further higher order corrections arise on account of interactions with the electromagnetic field, described mathematically by the Dirac-Maxwell Lagrangian, which aims to provide a self-consistent description of the dynamics of an electron interacting with its own electromagnetic field.
-The perturbative treatment of the Dirac-Maxwell system in the framework of second quantization allows computation of quantities such as the energy levels and scattering cross-sections, which have been compared successfully with experiment; of course this quantum formalism does not provide the type of tangible description of particles and dynamical processes familiar from classical physics.
-Mathematically, the quantum theory (QED) has not been constructed, and indeed may not exist in the generally understood analytical sense.
+Further higher order corrections arise on account of electromagnetic self-interactions, described mathematically by the Dirac--Maxwell Lagrangian, which aims to provide a self-consistent description of the dynamics of an electron interacting with its own electromagnetic field.
+The perturbative treatment of the Dirac--Maxwell system in the framework of second quantization allows computation of quantities such as the energy levels and scattering cross-sections, which have been compared successfully with experiment, although this quantum formalism does not provide the type of tangible description of particles and dynamical processes familiar from classical physics.
+Mathematically, the quantum theory (QED) has not been constructed, and indeed may not exist in the accepted analytical sense.
 In particular it is a curious fact that although the electron is the most stable elementary particle known to physicists today, there is no mathematically precise formulation and proof of its existence and stability.
-This has resulted in an enduring interest in the classical Dirac-Maxwell system, both in the physics and mathematics literature.
+This has resulted in an enduring interest in the classical Dirac--Maxwell system, both in the physics and mathematics literature.
 Regarding the former, the relevance of the {\em classical} equations of motion for QED has been widely debated.
 The prevalent view seems to be that the Dirac fermionic field does not have a direct meaning or limit in classical physics, and hence that the classical system is not really directly relevant to the world of observation.
-Nevertheless, there have been numerous attempts, both by Dirac himself and by many others - see \cite{MR0139402,wakano-1966,MR1364144} and references therein - to construct localized solutions of the classical system or some modification thereof, with the aim of obtaining a more cogent mathematical description of the electron (or other fundamental particles).
-We consider the system of Dirac-Maxwell equations, where the electron, described by the standard ``linear'' Dirac equation, interacts with its own electromagnetic field which is in turn required to obey the Maxwell equations:
+Nevertheless, there have been numerous attempts, by Dirac himself as well as by many others -- see \cite{MR0139402,wakano-1966,MR1364144} and references therein -- to construct localized solutions of the classical system, or some modification thereof, with the aim of obtaining a more cogent mathematical description of the electron (or other fundamental particles).
+We consider the system of Dirac--Maxwell equations, where the electron, described by the standard ``linear'' Dirac equation, interacts with its own electromagnetic field which is in turn required to obey the Maxwell equations: